 THE LORD'S SUPPER

-Why we 'take communion' or 'break bread' together
+More about why and how we 'take communion' or 'break bread' together

 This is a special time for people who love Jesus and have made a personal commitment (by faith) to love and trust Jesus himself as their Saviour.

 The Bible gives several instructions about how Christians should break bread to remember him, as we see on this page.

 - The attitude in which Christians approach the Lord's Table is certainly important.

 No specific format, type of service or time of day is specified, although many scholars feel that in New Testament times it was probably often celebrated fairly informally after a meal.

 Why celebrate the